Springer basic sets and modular Springer correspondence for classical types: Introduction

-The Springer correspondence and its generalization are closely related to (generalized) Green functions.
-The orthogonality relations for generalized Green functions lead to an algorithm to compute the stalks of the intersection cohomology complexes of all nilpotent orbits, with coefficients in any equivariant local system.
+The Springer correspondence and its generalization are closely related to Green functions.
+The orthogonality relations for generalized Green functions led to an algorithm, due to Lusztig and Shoji, to compute the stalks of the intersection cohomology complexes of all nilpotent orbits, with coefficients in any equivariant local system \cite[\S 24]{Lusztig:CS}.

-In \cite{Juteau:thesis}, a modular Springer correspondence was defined, following the Fourier-Deligne approach of \cite{Brylinski}.
+In \cite{Juteau:thesis}, a modular Springer correspondence was defined, following the Fourier-Deligne transform approach of \cite{Brylinski}.
+That is, one considers irreducible representations of the Weyl groups over a field $\FM$ of characteristic $\ell\neq p$, and local systems of vector spaces over $\FM$.
 Besides, one can see the decomposition matrix of a Weyl group as a submatrix of a decomposition matrix for equivariant perverse sheaves on the nilpotent cone defined in \cite{Juteau:decperv}.
-The modular Springer correspondence was explicitly determined in \cite{Juteau:thesis} in type $A_n$, and also in other types of rank at most three.
-These results are now in \cite{Juteau:modspringer}, together with the explicit determination of the modular Springer correspondence for exceptional Weyl groups.
+The modular Springer correspondence was explicitly determined in \cite{Juteau:thesis} in type $A_{n}$, and also in other types of rank at most three.
+These results are recalled in \cite{Juteau:modspringer}, together with the explicit determination of the modular Springer correspondence for exceptional Weyl groups.
+See also \cite{AHJR:Weyl} for a construction of the modular Springer correspondence for complex reductive Le algebras, and \cite{AHJR1,AHJR2,AHJR3} for the generalized case.

-In the present paper, we determine the modular Springer correspondence for classical types when the characteristic $\ell$ is different from 2.
-Observe that the case $\ell=2$ was solved in \cite[Corollary 9.8]{Achar-Henderson-Juteau-Riche}.
-In complement with our results and \cite{Juteau:modspringer}, the modular Springer correspondence is therefore completely determined in all cases.
+In the present paper, we determine the modular Springer correspondence for classical types when $\ell\neq 2$.
+Since the case $\ell = 2$ (generalized) was solved in \cite[Corollary 9.8]{AHJR2} (for $\gg$ over $\CM$ rather than $\ov\FM_p$ but it does not really matter), and the exceptional cases were done in \cite{Juteau:modspringer}, the modular Springer correspondence is therefore completely determined in all types (for $p$ good, but for any $\ell \neq p$).
+As for the combinatorics of the generalized modular Springer correspondence for classical Lie algebras in the case $\ell\neq 2$, the implicit conjectures in \cite[\S 7--8]{AHJR2} (i.e.~in each case, the combinatorial bijection which is used to count cuspidals should be the generalized Springer correspondence) remain to be proved.